SovaNetwork/running-sova/config/README.md

 op-deployer inspect rollup --workdir ~/running-sova/config/testnet 120893 > ~/running-sova/config/testnet/rollup.json
 ```

+### Step 6

+Change `"interopTime"` in the genesis.json and rollup.json files from `0` to `null`.
+Without this change, the op-node will try to look for the interop config and also a op-supervisor connection.

 ### Automation

 Run the script [here](/scripts/run-op-deployer.sh) to run all the op-deployer commands.
 Be sure to update the script `intent.toml` file and other config vars.